openAgile/CommitStream.Web/doc/v1_customer_setup.md

 	* eventStoreUser `admin`
 	* eventStorePassword: `<eventStorePassword GUID>`
 	* eventStoreAllowSelfSignedCert: `true`
+* From the site's Dashboard, select **Set up deployment from source control**, and choose GitHub, then after authorizing, select [https://github.com/openAgile/CommitStream.Web](openAgile/CommitStream.Web) on the `devopsheros` branch
+  * **Note:** If you need access to the repo ask Josh in HipChat
+  * Verify that the deployment worked in the web site details view
   * Verify that the site is working by querying in your browser: [https://devopsheroscs.azurewebsites.net/api/query?key=&lt;apiKey GUID&gt;&workitem=S-11111](https://devopsheroscs.azurewebsites.net/api/query?key=<apiKey GUID>&workitem=S-11111).
 You should get an empty `{commits:[]}` message back, since no commits have been sent to this system yet.

 ##  Configure VersionOne instance